Safety and Technical Publications inc. order forms

 - Section two consisting of the supporting underpinning knowledge providing the ‘how’s and why’s’ of each action, and designed to provide assistance for tool box talks and one-to-one familiarisation activities;

 - Section three being aimed at managers and supervisors in terms of planning and supervision requirements.

-> The publication includes a case study to aid learning, based on an observed event, and outlines the causes and consequences of the activity and how it can be prevented.
-Much of the content of section two has been kindly supplied by the CITB from their Construction Plant Competence Scheme (CPCS) card renewal fact sheets that rechecks core knowledge of their cardholders on card renewal.
+The publication includes a case study to aid learning, based on an observed event, and outlines the causes and consequences of the activity and how it can be prevented.
 This CPA-produced publication has been designed to support a number of existing safe operational guidance publications from the Health and Safety Executive (HSE) including their HSG 144 safe use of vehicles on construction sites.

-> CPA Good Practice Guide on Hydraulic Pressurising Activities
+CPA Good Practice Guide on Hydraulic Pressurising Activities

 The CPA, in liaison with the British Fluid Power Association (BFPA) has launched a good practice guide on the safety aspects of pressurising hydraulic systems using an external energy source for diagnostic purposes.
 The publication has been written for the plant maintenance sector and has been blended towards an educational rather than technical content, aimed at those carrying out the activity as well as those managing the process.

 The new guidance has been divided into three sections - the first section has been written for those carrying out the task in an easily-readable ‘stay-safe’ format whilst the second section has been written for those responsible for managing and supervising the operation.
 The third section provides the supporting underpinning knowledge relating to the technical content and incorporates a training syllabus produced by the BFPA which outlines the required knowledge, skills and training for those carrying out the operation.